 If you have been charged with a domestic violence offense in Los Angeles, whether you should take the case to trial is a decision that needs to be made after consultation with your defense attorney.

-Since you will suffer the consequences of an unsuccessful defense, you will have to consider your realistic chances of a successful outcome.
+Since you will suffer the consequences of an unsuccessful defense, you must consider your realistic chances of a successful outcome.

 In Los Angeles, prosecutors and police aggressively enforce all the domestic violence laws in California because:

-There are several best defense arguments for domestic violence accusations that are Los Angeles criminal defense law firm outlines below.
+There are several best defense arguments for domestic violence accusations that the Los Angeles criminal defense law firm outlines below.

 Most Common California Domestic Violence Charges

-Under California law, domestic violence cases can be filed as either a misdemeanor or felony offense, with level of victim's physical injuries the most crucial factor on how the case is filed.
+Under California law, domestic violence cases can be filed as either a misdemeanor or felony offense, with the level of the victim's physical injuries the most crucial factor in how the case is filed.

 The most commonly charged California domestic violence cases include:

-Actual physical injuries sustained by a victim are not required in order to be charged with a PC 243(e)(1) domestic battery offense, but these type of incidents will typically be filed as a misdemeanor.
+Actual physical injuries sustained by a victim are not required to be charged with a PC 243(e)(1) domestic battery offense, but these types of incidents will typically be filed as a misdemeanor.

-If a prosecutor decides to file felony PC 273.5 corporal injury to a spouse charges, they will have to prove the victim sustained a serious injury.
-An experienced criminal lawyer will normally attempt to:
+If a prosecutor decides to file felony PC 273.5 corporal injury to a spouse charges, they will have to prove the victim sustained a severe injury.
+An experienced criminal lawyer will typically attempt to:

-However, even if a defense lawyer is able to prove a felony level offense was not committed, the defendant could still be found guilty of a lesser-included offense of domestic battery on an intimate partner.
+However, even if a defense lawyer can prove a felony-level offense was not committed, the defendant could still be found guilty of a lesser-included offense of domestic battery on an intimate partner.

-Let's take a closer look at below at some of the best defenses if you were charged with any type of California domestic abuse related incident.
+Let's take a closer look at some of the best defenses below if you were charged with any California domestic abuse-related incident.

 Self-Defense Argument in Domestic Violence Cases